(Obeisance unto the Moon of Godruma)

 paḍila prabhura pade chāḍiyā niḥśvāsa

-With tears streaming profusely from his eyes, Brahmā Hari Dāsa fell breathless before the Lord’s feet.
+With tears streaming profusely from his eyes, Brahmā Hari Dāsa fell sighing at the Lord’s feet.

 hari-nāma cintāmaṇi jīvana tāhāra